patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/input-group/input-group.md

 <img src="./img/input-group.png" alt="Example of input groups" width="506"/>

 ### When to use
-Use an input group when the elements are directly connected to eachother.
+Use an input group when the elements are directly connected to each other.
 Examples include an action button to act on the text, a mandatory and fixed piece of text, a class of text when in a filter, a unit of currency, and more.

 ### When not to use
 Do not use an input group when you're performing different actions on the item, such as a text entry and a remove action.